-Upper Colorado River Wild and Scenic Stakeholder Group Update
+Upper Colorado River Wild and Scenic Stakeholder Group

-The Upper Colorado River Wild and Scenic Stakeholder Group (UCRW&S or SG) was formed to protect the outstandingly remarkable values (ORVs) identified in the U.S. Bureau of Land Management (BLM) and U.S. Forest Service (USFS) Wild and Scenic Eligibility Reports for Segments 4 through 7 of the Upper Colorado River.
+The Upper Colorado River Wild and Scenic Stakeholder Group (SG) was formed to protect the outstandingly remarkable values (ORVs) identified in the U.S. Bureau of Land Management (BLM) and U.S. Forest Service (USFS) Wild and Scenic Eligibility Reports for river segments that start below the confluence with the Blue River and end near No Name in Glenwood Canyon.
 The SG includes water users from both the West Slope and East Slope, environmental interests, anglers, recreational interests, and local and state government representatives.

-The Amended and Restated Upper Colorado River Wild and Scenic Stakeholder Group Management Plan (Plan) was completed in June 2020 and includes final ORV Indicators and Resources Guides related to recreational fishing and floatboating.
+The Amended and Restated Upper Colorado River Wild and Scenic Stakeholder Group Management Plan (Plan) was completed in June 2020 and includes long-term protective measures, cooperative efforts to address issues, and monitoring of the ORVs and other important environmental factors related to recreational fishing and floatboating.
 The effective date of the Plan commenced June 12, 2015, upon issuance of records of decision by BLM and USFS.
+The federal entities accepted the SG Plan and deferred making suitability determinations as part of their resource planning efforts.
 The SG continues to successfully carry out the Plan and major accomplishments include:

-- Annual monitoring including collecting recreational and angling survey information, quality trout and biomass data, macroinvertebrate samples, and water quality and temperature data. - Implemented long-term protection measures and met specified milestones outlined in the Plan.
-This included the appropriation and adjudication of CWCB instream flows for the Wild and Scenic segments consistent with the SG's recommendations. - Explored and implemented voluntary cooperative measures when available and annually assess the need for, focus of, and availability of cooperative measures. - Held regular quarterly SG meetings, annual meetings, and various special meetings. - Finalized documents necessary to form a legal entity to receive and manage endowment funds.
-The SG will receive approximately \$1,375,000 in endowment funds committed through a number of agreements with Northern Water, Denver Water, and the Colorado River District.2 - Completed the first round of channel maintenance flow monitoring in 2023 which included drone surveys, cross-section surveys, sediment sampling, observational notes, and photo points.
+- Annual monitoring which includes collecting recreational and angling survey information, quality trout and biomass data, and water quality and temperature data.
+The SG also conducts macroinvertebrate sampling every other year. - Implemented long-term protection measures and met specified milestones outlined in the Plan.
+This included the appropriation and adjudication of CWCB instream flow water rights for the Wild and Scenic segments consistent with the SG's recommendations. - Explores and implements voluntary cooperative measures when available and annually assess the need for, focus of, and availability of cooperative measures. - Held regular quarterly SG meetings, annual meetings, and various special meetings. - Finalized documents necessary to form a legal entity to receive and manage endowment funds.
+The SG will receive approximately \$1,375,000 in endowment funds committed through a number of agreements with Northern Water, Denver Water, and the Colorado River District.2 - Developed a channel maintenance flow monitoring plan which includes drone topographic surveys and imagery, cross-section surveys, sediment sampling, observational notes, and photo points.

-Recently, the SG approved the Chairs for 2024-2025, the 2024 Annual Monitoring Plan, the 2024 budget, and selected an Endowment Fund Manager.
-The SG continues discussions about use of the Endowment Fund which will be created when all project permits are completed and poison pill provisions in the SG plan expire.
-The Monitoring Committee is finalizing the 2023 Annual Monitoring report and planning to install cameras to observe this year's high flow event at select locations.
+Recently, the SG approved the Chairs for 2025-2026 and the 2025 budget.
+The SG continues discussions about the use of the Endowment Fund which will be created when all project permits are completed and poison pill provisions in the SG plan expire.
+The Monitoring Committee is finalizing the 2024 Annual Monitoring report.
 The Cooperative Measures Committee continues to discuss potential options to increase water supply during low streamflow or high-water temperature conditions.
 The finance committee continues to work on issues related to the Endowment Fund and develop funding requests to the W&S Fund.
-The SG recently submitted a \$99,999 request for funding for 2024-2025 SG activities.
+The SG recently submitted a \$99,999 request for funding for 2025-2026 SG activities.